How do I add a bit of color to my man pages under Linux / FreeBSD / Apple OS X / Unix like operating systems?

 CSH / tcsh shell users, type the following command:

-Try viewing man for any command.
-To view the man page of Linux date command, enter:
+Try viewing man page for any command.
+For example, to view the man page of Linux date command, enter:

 $ man date